Guide to Caminito del Rey

 What do I need to book?

-To book you need to provide your full name and the number on your identification document (passport or national ID card).
+To book you need to register on the site with an email address and password.
+Once you’ve registered, you must provide your full name and the number on your identification document (passport or national ID card) when you book.
 You must show this document when you arrive to start the walk.

 What does it cost?